Klimm-Max/json-template/README.md

 ### count
-    count() is a stateful function will increase its value throughout multiple calls within one template
+    count() is a stateful function will increase its value throughout multiple calls within one template **Note** We are using LONG to store the current counter value and have no overflow protection so if you e.g. are at 9223372036854775806 and add a few steps you will overflow the LONG value

     passing no args will have a default behaviour of starting at 1 and increase each invocation by 1
     ${count()}                  -> 1, 2, 3, 4, ...